10 Financial Risks and Rewards of Retiring Abroad

 Financial Rewards of Retiring Abroad

-"If you're only going to save money, and you want the place you go to be just like the U.S., you are not going to be happy," said Jennifer Stevens, executive editor at International Living, an online and print resource that shares information about living overseas.
-However, if you want retirement in which you embrace a different lifestyle, then you might be able to enjoy a retirement at a low cost, she added.
+“If you’re only going to save money, and you want the place you go to be just like the U.S., you are not going to be happy,” said Jennifer Stevens, executive editor at International Living.

 You Can Live Better on Less

-If you have enough money saved to retire comfortably in the U.S., then you might be able to enjoy amenities only the wealthy can afford by moving overseas, according to Stevens.
+If you do have enough money saved to retire comfortably in the U.S., then you might be able to live like a rich person overseas, according to Stevens.
 You could live very well on $4,000 or $5,000 per month in countries like Mexico, Costa Rica, Cambodia and Thailand, she said.

-"You can get a full-time staff for around $300 a month," Paquin said.
-And if you need around-the-clock care, you can hire a live-in nurse for about $500 a month.
-The median cost of a home health aide in the U.S. is $3,861, according to the Genworth Cost of Care Survey.
+“You can get a full-time staff for around $300 a month,” Paquin said adding that you can hire a live-in nurse to provide round-the-clock care for about $500 a month.
+The median cost of a home health aide in the U.S. is $3,813, according to SeniorCare.com.

 Healthcare Might Be Cheaper

-Inexpensive healthcare is often touted as a reason to retire abroad.
+The lure of inexpensive healthcare is one of the top reasons for living abroad.
 Even working Americans travel to other countries for medical procedures to save money.
 Billy Kaderli said both he and his wife have benefited from low-cost, quality medical care overseas.

 For example, he said paid $320 to have a colonoscopy done in Thailand — which included a private taxi ride home after the procedure as part of the cost.
-The price for a colonoscopy in the U.S. is $2,288, according to Healthcare Bluebook.
+The average price for a colonoscopy in the U.S. is about $3,600 and can exceed $8,000, according to Health Affairs.
 In Mexico, he paid $250 for a dental X-ray and porcelain crown replacement.
-In the U.S., the average cost for a porcelain crown can be more than $1,000, according to the American Dental Association.
+In the U.S., the average cost for a porcelain crown is $1,000 – $3,500 per tooth, according to the Consumer Guide to Dentistry.

 In general, the care the Kaderlis have received outside the U.S. has been better, he said.
 The doctors speak English, and there is often no wait to see a specialist.
 According to Billy Kaderli, he and his wife are able to pay out of pocket because the costs are low.